nalu-egwali/pdsnd_github/README.md

 * Count of user types (subscribers, customers) and gender

 ### Files used
 The following files were included.
-The files contain the rental data for the months of January to July of 2007.
+The files contain the rental data for the months of January to July of 2017.
 * chicago.csv
 * new_york_city.csv
 * washington.csv

 ### Credits
-...
+... _No references to external resources_